NadalQamar/SearchBar/README.md

 Changelog:

-Version: 0.11 = Added Some Comments to SearchBar.cs
+Version: 0.11 = Added Some Comments to SearchBar.cs.
+Version: 0.12 = Removed Titlebar.
+                Added SubFeature to be able to change the search engine to search on.